 Motivation is key to ensuring employees are willing to give their best effort and be productive on the job.
 Clearly though, not every person is motivated in the same manner.
 Consider a broad range of incentives that can speak to each employee’s “motivation language” to keep them knocking it out of the park!

 This can include everything from merit salary increases, promotions, stock awards or other tangible gifts given for high performance.
-Consider short-term awards too – smaller but still significant motivators that help keep momentum.
+Consider short-term awards too – smaller but still significant motivators that help keep momentum and show your appreciation.

 Featured Image via MicroOne / shutterstock.com